-Building personal wealth through entrepreneurship is more mainstream than ever before, networking and associating with special interest groups can be beneficial.
+Building personal wealth through entrepreneurship is more mainstream than ever before, and networking and associating with special interest groups can be beneficial.

-Instead, you have to stand out from the crowd to get noticed over everyone else with the same intentions.
+Instead, you have to stand out from the crowd to get noticed by everyone with the same intentions.

 If you see yourself as a personal brand, you position yourself to succeed.

 Confidence and Assertiveness

 Achieving your private or professional objectives requires preparation and effort.